-- A. [No] A person [shall] must not commence or perform any grading or stockpiling without a grading permit [; and]. - B. [No] \underline{A} person [shall] $\underline{must\ not}$ commence or perform any grubbing without a grubbing permit, except where grubbing concerns land for which a grading permit has been issued. - C. [No] A person [shall] must not commence or perform any cut or fill activity on land located within any special management areas, as defined by chapter 205A, [Hawaii] Hawai'i Revised Statutes, which exceeds fifty cubic yards of material on any one site or exceeds two feet in the vertical height at its highest point, including [but not limited to] single-family residential construction[,] without a grading permit. - D. A permit or exclusion [pursuant to] under this chapter does not [obviate] eliminate the need to comply with or obtain other permits or approvals. - E. A person must not commence or perform any cut or fill activity or grubbing on land located in the wetlands overlay district without a grading or grubbing permit unless:
+A. [No] A person [shall] must not commence or perform any grading or stockpiling without a grading permit [; and].

+B. [No] A person [shall] must not commence or perform any grubbing without a grubbing permit, except where grubbing concerns land for which a grading permit has been issued.

+C. [No] A person [shall] must not commence or perform any cut or fill activity on land located within any special management areas, as defined by chapter 205A, [Hawaii] Hawai'i Revised Statutes, which exceeds fifty cubic yards of material on any one site or exceeds two feet in the vertical height at its highest point, including [but not limited to] single-family residential construction[,] without a grading permit.

+D. A permit or exclusion [pursuant to] under this chapter does not [obviate] eliminate the need to comply with or obtain other permits or approvals.

+E. A person must not commence or perform any cut or fill activity or grubbing on land located in the wetlands overlay district without a grading or grubbing permit unless: 1.The council granted an exemption to this sectionwhenthewetlandsoverlaydistrictwasestablishedbyordinanceunder section19.510.040.2.The council by resolution grants an exception to as follows:

-- 1. The council granted an exemption to this section when the wetlands overlay district was established by ordinance under section 19.510.040. - 2.
-The council by resolution grants an exception to this section for wetlands restoration."
+2. The council by resolution grants an exception to this section for wetlands restoration."

 SECTION 8.
-Section 20.08.080, Maui County Code, is amended to read as follows:
+Section 20.08.080, Maui County Code, is amended to read

 "20.08.080 Grading and grubbing permit review.
-Drainage, engineering slope hazard report, and erosion control plans Ishall must be submitted to the applicable soil and water conservation [district(s)] district and to the department of land and natural resources' state historic preservation division for review and comment.
-Applicants [shall] must provide information sufficient to enable the reviewing agencies to determine that the proposed work will be in conformance with the most current standards on file at the department of [public works of the] land and natural resources' soil and water conservation [district(s)] district and will meet the requirements of chapter 6E, [Hawaii] Hawaii Revised Statutes, and related administrative rules.
+Drainage, engineering slope hazard report, and erosion control plans [shall] must be submitted to the applicable soil and water conservation [district(s)] district and to the department of land and natural resources' state historic preservation division for review and comment.
+Applicants [shall] must provide information sufficient to enable the reviewing agencies to determine that the proposed work will be in conformance with the most current standards on file at the department of [public works of the] land and natural resources' soil and water conservation [district(s)] district and will meet the requirements of chapter 6E, [Hawaii] Hawai'i Revised Statutes, and related administrative rules.
 Final approval or disapproval [shall] must be made by the County within ten days after receiving the reviewing agencies' comments.
 In the wetlands overlay district, the director must make decisions consistent with the policy in section 19.47.020, unless the director reports to the council in writing a need to make a contrary decision."